SubClub-The-Sublet-Management-App/SubClub-Docs/README.md

 ## Project Description:

+### Overview

+SubClub's inspiration comes from the housing challenges faced by individuals in Victoria, where the demand for affordable housing continues to grown.
+Witnessing the struggles of friends and acquaintances dealing with housing issues made me realise the need for rational solutions.

+SubClub was born out of a desire to empower both potential subletters and those already involved in subletting.
+Based on personal experience and conversations with individuals grappling with the complexities of subletting, this web application aims to simplify the process of contract management and maintain transparent financial records.

 ### Problem Statement
 The State of Victoria is experiencing a severe and continual rental crisis.
 This is marked by contributing factors that are making housing less affordable for renters.